derbenoo/ts-configurable/README.md

 # Change host via environment variable
 $ host=0.0.0.0 ts-node server-config.ts
 ServerConfig { host: '0.0.0.0', port: 3000 }

+# Throw an error if a value with a different type was assigned
+$ port=random ts-node server-config.ts
+Property 'ServerConfig.port' is of type number but a value of type string ('"random"') was assigned!
 ```

 ## :tada: Features